 New lots shall comply with the Minimum Distance Separation (MDS) Formula, as well as the Ministry of Transportation requirements where new lots are in proximity to a provincial highway.

-New lots shall only be permitted when the retained parcel measures a minimum of 10 hectares and has a minimum road frontage of 150 metres except where a minor variance has been granted by the Committee of Adjustment or, except where the consent application meets the definition of “Infilling” in Section 10.22.35 of this Plan.
+New lots shall only be permitted when the retained parcel measures a minimum of 10 hectares and has a minimum continuous road frontage of 150 metres except where a minor variance has been granted by the Committee of Adjustment or, except where the consent application meets the definition of “Infilling” in Section 10.22.35 of this Plan.

 Existing lots of record created by consent in accordance with the Planning Act may: